ChinomnsoC/sales-report/README.md

 # sales-report

-This is a data pipeline with two task.
+This is a data pipeline with two tasks.

 Luigi and Python